 Instructions

-- Prepare a medium baking dish, roughly measuring 18cm x 24cm x 5cm (9" x 7" x 2"), by greasing the bottom and sides with a thin layer of butter or cooking spray.
+- Grease a medium baking dish, roughly 24cm x 18cm x 5cm / 9 x 7 x 2 inches, with a thin layer of butter or cooking spray.

 Making the pudding

-- Add the vinegar to the milk, stir and set aside.180 millilitre (¾ US cup) milk, 1 teaspoon white vinegar
+- Add the vinegar to the milk, stir and set aside for a few minutes.1 teaspoon white vinegar, 180 millilitre (¾ US cup) milk

-- Using an electric hand mixer, beat the mixture on high for about 3 minutes until light and fluffy, with no buttery lumps remaining.
+- Using an electric hand mixer, beat the mixture on high for about 3 minutes, until it looks light and creamy, with no obvious buttery lumps remaining.

-- Add the milk and vinegar mixture and beat until well combined.
+- Add the milk and vinegar mixture and beat again until combined.
+The mixture may look a little loose at this stage, which is fine.

 - In a separate bowl, sift together the plain flour, bicarbonate of soda and salt.120 grams (4.25oz) plain flour, 1 teaspoon bicarbonate of soda, ½ teaspoon salt

 - Add the dry ingredients to the wet mixture and beat on the lowest speed until just combined.
-Don’t overmix.
+Stop as soon as you no longer see dry flour.
+Do not overmix.

-- Pour the mixture into the prepared baking dish and bake for 25-30 minutes, or until a cake tester comes out perfectly clean.
-The edges should pull away slightly from the dish.
+- Pour the batter into the prepared baking dish and bake for 25-30 minutes, or until a skewer comes out clean, the centre feels firm to the touch and the edges are just starting to pull away from the dish.

 Make the sauce